-Another tip would be to pay attention to the quests you get every day.
-They often grant packs with cards within them, or at the least some gold you can buy packs with.
+Pay attention to the quests you get every day.
 If you don’t think you can complete the quest you can press a little redo button and it should give you a new option to try out instead.
 This also applies to weekly quests which tend to be much more difficult, but they are meant to be completed throughout the week.

-Blizzard knows that it can get exhausting to try to earn the cards without spending some dosh, and over time it has made it a little easier to obtain the cards you want, and they’ll occasionally give you a card or two for free in between expansions.
-Make sure to look out for these but also play the content within the single-player modes for more cards and access to the Demon Hunter class.
+Blizzard knows that it can get exhausting to try to earn the cards without spending some money, and over time it has made it a little easier to obtain the cards you want, and they’ll occasionally give you a card or two for free in between expansions.
+Keep an eye out for any promotions over the course of an expansion.
+Typically at the beginning and end, Blizzard will give out free legendary cards and packs to existing players.

 These are the best Hearthstone beginner decks when starting out in the game.
 Eventually, you’ll be destroying enemies in no time, don’t worry!
 If you find Hearthstone isn’t your thing though, here are some of the other best card games on PC, or maybe you can learn how to play Hearthstone Battlegrounds instead.